matomo-org/matomo/tests/README.md

 Excluding images altogether is not an option as they are an important feature.

 Therefore, PNG graphs are only tested if the system under test has the same characteristics as the integration server.
-The characteristics of the integration server are described in IntegrationTestCase::canImagesBeIncludedInScheduledReports()
+The characteristics of the integration server are described in `IntegrationTestCase::canImagesBeIncludedInScheduledReports()`

-If your system does not comply to those characteristics, images will not be tested and PHPUnit will display the warning message contained in IntegrationTestCase::alertWhenImagesExcludedFromTests().
+If your system does not comply to those characteristics, images will not be tested and PHPUnit will display the warning message contained in `IntegrationTestCase::alertWhenImagesExcludedFromTests()`.

 In this case, the integration test suite might pass on your box but fail on the integration server.
 This means your work altered the expected images.
 The standard procedure described in the INTEGRATION TESTS section needs to be applied :

- 1 - find out if the change is expected (*)
+ 1. find out if the change is expected (*)
- 2 - a. if the change is expected, the expected files need to be updated (*)
+ 2. a. if the change is expected, the expected files need to be updated (*)
     b. if the change is not expected, there is a bug needing to be fixed

 (*) to analyse and/or generate the expected files, you can either

  - set up the vagrant piwik vm (which is used by the integration server) or
  - retrieve the files from the integration server.

 ## Continous Integration